VinuJ/pinescript-funding-rates-premiums/README.md

-# TradingView Binance Premium Index and Funding Rate Pine Script
+# TradingView Binance Premium Index and Funding Rates in Pine Script

 In-progress script made in Pine for tradingview.com that plots BTCUSDT Perpetual Premium Index on the Binance exchange and calculates Funding Rates accordingly.